ahbarnett/multilingual-julia/README.md

 * passing arrays (their allocation being on the C/Fortran side)
 * using multithreading

-They are tested in a linux environment only (Ubuntu 16.04 LTS plus GCC9, Julia 1.5.2).
+They are tested in a linux environment only (Ubuntu 21.04, GCC10, Julia 1.7.1).

 Thanks to: Julia docs, StackOverflow, Julia Discourse, especially to Steven G Johnson.